Monday, October 4, 2021

 John Ashton: "A really furious version, some really cool backwards reverb taken from the end of the song and spliced on as an intro.
 This was always a great live song."
 (Should God Forget liner notes, 1997)

-Richard Butler (on the meaning of the line "If you believe that anyone like me within a song is outside at all, then you're all so wrong"): "It was saying that just because you're a singer in a band doesn't mean that you're going to be able to change the world, and that you might not even want to change the world.
+Richard Butler: "Yeah, it was saying that just because you're a singer in a band doesn't mean that you're going to be able to change the world, and that you might not even want to change the world.
 Though I suppose in a lot of ways I do want to change the world because I'm very critical of it, and if you would count critical as wanting to change something, then I suppose, I have wanted to change things.
 But it's saying that I'm not outside of it all, I'm not in a position to be able to judge you because I'm here in it all too."
-(Songfacts 2020)

 Photo: David Corio